 We consider and treat our assets as long-term investments.
 As a result, we do not expect that changes in market value will impact our operating results.
 However, at least on a quarterly basis, we assess both our ability and intent to hold such assets for the long-term.
 As part of this process, we monitor our assets for impairment.
-A change in our ability and/or intent to continue to hold any of our assets may result in our recognizing an impairment charge or realizing losses upon the sale of such investments.
+A change in our ability and/or intent to continue to hold any of our assets, which includes the inability to modify, extend or refinance existing mortgage debt on our real estate portfolio, may result in our recognizing an impairment charge or realizing losses upon the sale of such investments.